 “We cannot make the difference that we want to make in the world unless we are drawing talented students from every sector of society,” said President Christopher L. Eisgruber.

-The Annual Giving campaign, which concludes June 30, helps make it possible for over 60 percent of Princeton to students receive financial aid.
+The Annual Giving campaign, which concludes June 30, helps make it possible for over 60 percent of Princeton students to receive financial aid.
 And thanks in part to the loyal support of Princeton alumni, parents, and friends, 83 percent of graduates will leave campus with zero student debt.

 “I feel so supported by the University, and that’s through financial aid,” said recent graduate Alissa Lopez Serfozo.
 In the video, the architecture major noted that she is eager as she starts her career to “understand design as a creative solution to social problems.”